telekrex/early-computer-games/README.md

-# puter-games-archive
+# Early Computer Games

 All of these projects are incomplete works recovered from old hard drives, and is intended for educational use only.

-- Order them by time
+Order them by time

 # Not done
-Axio
 Lgi
 Skyfar
 Xyglass